adamsilver/fdpb/02-a-checkout-flow.md

 We can apply this principle to the fields in the payment form.
 For example, a card number typically appears as 16 digits split into four parts by a space.
 Some users may type the space; others may not.
 Similarly, for the expiry date, some users may type a slash, others may leave it out.

-Whether it's a slash or space, or a card number or an expiry date, we should be forgiving wherever possible.
+Whether it's a slash or space, or a card number or an expiry date, we should be forgiving.

 ### Card Verification Code (CVC) Field

 Every payment provider needs the user's CVC number.
 It's usually the last three digits found on the back of the card.

 The first problem is that sites don't always refer to this field as CVC number.
 Sometimes it's referred to as a security code number or card verification value (CVV).
-Being specified as an acronym doesn't help matters either.
+Being specified as an acronym doesn't help either.
 And to top it off, the number is never beside a label to demarcate it making the field rather ambiguous.

 To fix this, we should employ the hint text pattern to tell users exactly what it is and where to find it.
 For example, “This is the last three digits on the back of the card.”